yard

 Whenever possible, favor single flowers instead of heavy doubles.
 You still get plenty of color, and bees can reach the pollen.

-Perennials such as echinacea clumps, simple daisies, spiky liatris, and tall garden phlox form the backbone of a pollinator garden in zones 4–8.
+Perennials such as echinacea clumps, simple daisies, and spiky liatris form the backbone of a pollinator garden in zones 4–8.
+Add tall garden phlox where you want height and a longer summer bloom window.

 Shrubs like butterfly bush panicles, spirea clusters, and trumpet shaped weigela flowers serve both as nectar sources and structure in the bed.